 To Whom It May Concern:

-I,, wish to declare that I am pregnant.
+I,, wish to declar e that I am pregnant.
 My estimated due date is

-In making this declaration, I choo ose the following opti on concerning my p pregnancy:
+In making this declaration, I choose the followi ng option concerning my pregnancy:

-1-Continue in the program n without modification on
+1-Continue in the program without mod ification

 2-Leave of absence from the clinic only

-3-Leave of absence from t the program.
+3-Leave of absence from the program.

-I also give permission that the app that they are made aware of my p clinical settings wil l be given a signed copy of the form so
+I also give permission that the appropriate staff that they are made aware of my pregnancy. in the clinical settings will be given a signed copy of the form s

 Student's Name Printed Date

 Student's Signature

-Receipt of Declaration Acknowle dged
+Receipt of Declaration Acknowledged

 Program Director Signature Date

-Academic Clinical Coordinator S ignature Date
+Academic Clinical Coordinator Signature Date